The-Bush/EZSS/README.md

 # EZSS - Easy Screenshots

-EZSS (Easy Screenshot) is a simple C# application that allows you to capture and save screenshots easily.
-It provides various options for capturing screenshots, including capturing under the mouse cursor and setting hotkeys for quick screenshotting.
+EZSS (Easy Screenshot) is a simple C# application that allows you to capture and save screenshots with a single keystroke.

 It was developed specifically for users who capture a high volume of window-scope screenshots.
-It allows the user to capture and save screenshots with a single key-stroke.

 ## Features

-- Capture screenshots of the active window or entire screen.
+- Capture screenshots of the active window or window underneath the mouse
-- Option to capture under the mouse cursor.
-- Set a customizable hotkey for quick screenshot capture.
+- Set a customizable hotkey
 - Choose a target directory to save screenshots.
 - Toggle preview of captured screenshots.
 - Auto-delete old screenshots.